cskroonenberg/R_Tree/README.md

 # R_Tree
 C++ Implementation of the R(ange) Tree Data Structure for efficiently handling spatial data.

+NOTE: The current version of this repo is not stable and still includes print statements for development purposes.

 <figure>
 <img src=doc/tree_diagram.png>
 <figcaption align = "center"><b>Figure 1: R-Tree Structure (right) and Abstraction (left)</b></figcaption>